bazelbuild/bazel/site/docs/guide.md

 By default, Bazel will download and symlink external dependencies during the build.
-However, this can be undesirable, either because you'd like to know when new external dependendencies are added or because you'd like to "prefetch" dependencies (say, before a flight where you'll be offline).
+However, this can be undesirable, either because you'd like to know when new external dependencies are added or because you'd like to "prefetch" dependencies (say, before a flight where you'll be offline).
 If you would like to prevent new dependencies from being added during builds, you can specify the `--fetch=false` flag.
 Note that this flag only